svcblock/mynginx/README.md

 # mynginx
-My Test Nginx for docker image
+My Test Nginx for building docker image from github